Texas man on vacation 'buried alive' after sand dune collapses on him in Florida

 The man’s sister, Rachel Goggin Burt, told officers he was digging through the sand for a while as his wife, Courtney, was capturing it on video, the Miami Herald reported.

-“He essentially dug a tunnel by hand,” Jeremy Robshaw, spokesman for St. John’s County Fire Rescue, told the newspaper.
+“He essentially dug a tunnel by hand,” Jeremy Robshaw, spokesman for St. Johns County Fire Rescue, told the newspaper.
 “He was digging alongside the dunes, which are about three to five feet high.
 Apparently, the sand collapsed on him and the individual was trapped.”

 Goggin reportedly was unconscious and in cardiac arrest when authorities arrived, and Burt wrote on a GoFundMe page that he “has a heartbeat but he is not breathing on his own.”